 Prepare the candidate

 Information is key.
 When you invite somebody for an interview let them know how long you expect them to be there.
-Do you want them to shadow someone for half an hour before a sit down interview?
+Do you want them to shadow someone for half an hour before a sit-down interview?
 Do you want to show them round the home?
 Who is the interview going to be with?

 Try and give yourself 10 minutes before the interview and 15 minutes after to give you an opportunity to review the application/CV of the candidate before the interview and review the candidate’s answers afterwards.

 Make a list of questions you want to ask and leave space to make notes.
-These can be helpful to refer back to especially if you are interviewing over the course of a few days.
+These can be helpful to refer to especially if you are interviewing over the course of a few days.

 It is always good to have varied questions in interviews as much as it is important to know what experience and qualifications somebody has.
-It is equally important they have the right values for your home.
+It is equally important they have the right values for your service.

 One of the ways to do this is Value based recruitment.

 Value Based Recruitment is making sure someone has the right qualities to be a carer within your service.
 While experience and qualifications are great it doesn’t always give you a sense of who a person is and what their values are.

 Value based recruitment covers the following key areas:

 Dignity and Respect, Learning and Reflection, Working Together, and Commitment to Quality Care and Support